-Our five Teaching schools act as the appropriate body for Walsall Newly qualified Teachers (NQTs).
-This involves both a monitoring and assessment role as well as providing extensive CPD opportunities.
+Our five teaching schools act as the appropriate body for Walsall's Newly Qualified Teachers (NQTs).
+This involves both a monitoring and assessment role, as well as providing extensive CPD opportunities.
 These include opportunities to undertake Master's degree modules, Recently Qualified Teachers (RQT) fast tracking to middle/senior management, becoming a Specialist Leader of Education (SLE) and attending a range of leadership courses.
-Our primary teaching schools have also been able to gain further funding to provide additional mentoring for those vulnerable NQTs during their first year of teaching.
+These leadership modules (NPQs) were evaluated by the DfE in the Summer term and were judged to be well above the National average, thereby confirming the contract for a further four years.

-2.3 NQT Development Programme - Strategic board
+2.3 NQT Development Programme - Strategic Education Inclusion Partnership (SEIP)

-The Board has approved a development programme which will set Walsall apart as an area that invests in and supports new teachers in the profession.
+The SEIP has approved a development programme which will set Walsall apart as an area that invests in and supports new teachers in the profession.
 This work is been undertaken collaboratively between Wolverhampton University and our primary teaching schools.
 This will be through:

-- The offer of a bursary towards the cost of training for those who qualify. - A structured programme of training and development during their initial period as a teacher in Walsall. - A Walsall-wide recruitment campaign, attending job fairs at local universities/ colleges. - The potential for top up funding for qualified teaching assistants undertaking apprenticeships, funded through use of the agreed use of the apprenticeship levy.
+- The offer of a bursary towards the cost of training for those who qualify. - A structured programme of training and development during their initial period as a teacher in Walsall. - A Walsall-wide recruitment campaign, attending job fairs at local universities/ colleges. - The potential for top-up funding for qualified teaching assistants undertaking apprenticeships, funded through use of the agreed use of the apprenticeship levy.